 Screaming could mean a refrigerant leak in your AC, in which case, keep your children away from the unit.

 Banging means that your AC has a problem with its internal parts.
-This could include anything, from loose parts to broken components such as a piston pin, crankshaft, or a connecting rod.
+It could include anything, from loose parts to broken components such as a piston pin, crankshaft, or a connecting rod.

-If your AC continues making the above noises, it is time to consult an air conditioner service in Woodland, WA.
+If your AC continues making the above noises, it is time to consult an air conditioner service in Woodland, WA and

 At All Around Mechanical, our goal is to help you save money on your new air conditioner.
 To get the best air conditioner service in Woodland, WA, look for an air conditioning installation near me or call us at (360)-284-1424.
 You can also drop us a mail at email@example.com.